© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Colchester Castle and the Temple of Claudius is a scheduled monument protected by Historic England under reference 1002217.
 View the official record →

-Colchester Castle is a Norman keep built from approximately 1076 onwards on the site of the Roman Temple of Claudius in Colchester, Essex.
+Colchester Castle is a Norman castle built in Essex in the eleventh century, occupying the site of the Roman Temple of Claudius which was destroyed during Boudica's revolt in 60 or 61 AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002217.

 Colchester Castle and the Temple of Claudius is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002217.